Car insurance group checker

 What else affects the price of my car insurance?

-Your car’s insurance group is certainly a big factor when it comes to the price of your premiums, but it’s certainly not the only factor at play.
+Your car’s insurance group is certainly a big factor when it comes to the price of your premiums.
+But other factors that impact your car insurance premium include:

 Read our top tips for finding cheaper car insurance.